Summary of progress on the Blaschke conjecture: Quotienting by an involution

 \begin{proposition} Suppose that \(M\) is a Blaschke manifold and each point of \(M\) has discrete cut locus.
 Then each point \(m \in M\) has cut locus a point \(s(m)\) and the map \(s \colon M \to M\) is an isometry with \(s ^{-1} = s\).
 The quotient \(\bar{M}=M/s\) is also a Blaschke manifold, diffeomorphic to real projective space, with cut locus a hypersurface.

-Conversely, if \(\bar{M}\) is a Blaschke manifold diffeomorphic to real projective space, then the universal covering space \(M\) of \(\bar{M}\) is a Blaschke manifold diffeomorphic to a sphere and each point of \(M\) has cut locus a point. \end{proposition} \begin{proof} As in corollary~\vref{corollary:sphere.and.rp}, \(M\) is diffeomorphic to a Euclidean sphere.
+Conversely, if \(\bar{M}\) is a Blaschke manifold diffeomorphic to real projective space, then the universal covering space \(M\) of \(\bar{M}\) is a Blaschke manifold diffeomorphic to a sphere and each point of \(M\) has cut locus a point. \end{proposition} \begin{proof} Suppose \(M\) has discrete cut locus, hence a single point and \(M\) is homeomorphic to a sphere.
 Sliding a point \(m\) along a geodesic, we slide its antipodal point \(s(m)\).
 Take two points \(m\) and \(n\), not conjugate, and take the minimal geodesic between them, and then slide along it until we get \(m\) and \(n\) to slide into \(s(m)\) and \(s(n)\) simultaneously, with the minimal geodesic sliding into place between them, so \(s\) preserves distance.
-Therefore \(s\) is smooth and the quotient \(\bar{M}\) is a Riemannian manifold.
+Therefore \(s\) is smooth and the quotient \(\bar{M}\) is a compact connected Riemannian manifold.
 There are no conjugate points along a minimal geodesic on \(\bar{M}\) because a conjugate point lifts up to \(M\).
 Imagine that there are two distinct minimal geodesics between two points of \(\bar{M}\).
 Upstairs on \(M\), each point has two preimages, and a unique minimal geodesic between each of the pairs, which must map to these two minimal geodesics on \(\bar{M}\); these two minimal geodesics must therefore fit into one periodic geodesic.
 Therefore there is a unique minimal geodesic connecting any two points of \(\bar{M}\) unless the points lie at a distance equal to diameter, in which case there are two minimal geodesics.
 So \(\bar{M}\) is Blaschke and has index zero, i.e. a hypersurface as cut locus.

 On the other hand, if \(\bar{M}\) is a Blaschke manifold with cut locus a hypersurface, our cohomology calculation says that \(\bar{M}\) has the homology and homotopy groups of real projective space, and the index of our minimal geodesic at each cut point is zero, so the sphere fibration is that of real projective space, i.e. \(\bar{M}\) is diffeomorphic to real projective space.
 Theorem~\vref{theorem:2.to.1} says that there is a finite covering Blaschke manifold \(M\) with cut locus equal to conjugate locus, so not isometric to \(\bar{M}\).
 So the covering is 2-1, \(M\) has discrete cut loci, and is diffeomorphic to a Euclidean sphere. \end{proof}